Colorado-Mesa-University-Cybersecurity/PyGoat/README.md

 ## Running

+Linux environment:

 * `chmod +x run.sh`

 * `./run.sh`

+WSL environment:

+* `chmod +x .bashrc`

+* `./.bashrc`

-* The served web page will be available at http://localhost:5000
+The served web page will be available at http://localhost:5000

 * If you run without using a proxy, the python requests module could throw some nasty errors.
 To get around this, if you plan on not running a proxy, use run_no_proxy.sh.